 On one longer jaunt with his eldest brother Guddu, an exhausted Saroo is left to nod off on a bench on a railway platform.
 When he wakes up, it is dark, and his brother has vanished.
 Saroo stumbles onto a waiting train and goes back to sleep.

-Childhood memory can be unreliable, but suffice to say Saroo finds himself alone and trapped on a moving train that carries him 1,500km east to the megacity of Kolkata.
+Childhood memory can be unreliable, but certainly Saroo finds himself alone and trapped on a moving train that carries him 1,500km east to the megacity of Kolkata.

-In Kolkata, people mainly speak Bengali.
-The young Saroo speaks Hindi, albeit unable to pronounce the name of his town or his last name.
-(It later turns out he was mispronouncing even his first name – his name is Sheru, or ‘Lion’ in Hindi.)
+There, people mainly speak Bengali.
+Saroo speaks Hindi, and is unable to pronounce the name of his town or his last name.
+(It later turns out he was mispronouncing even his first name – his name is actually Sheru, or ‘Lion’ in Hindi.)

 He spends a unbelievable three weeks on the streets until an older boy takes him to a police station.
 After attempts to establish his identity fail, he finds himself first in a frightening juvenile home, and then mercifully in the care of a adoption agency, ISSA, before being flown to his adoptive parents in Tasmania – Sue and John Brierley.